South Trinidad Island: Hindu Temples & Pitch Lake

 The entire site is dominated by the huge murti statue and gives a place with a very solemn atmosphere.
-We didn’t step in until somebody invited us.
+I didn’t step in until somebody invited us.
 Please remember when you visit any of the Indian temples to take out your shoes and dress appropriately.

 Pitch Lake in La Brea